 where $e(\vec{r})$ is the energy density.
-Note that we are not interested in vortex solutions, so in Eq.\ref{eq:rev6}-\ref{eq:rev10} we have neglected spatial variation of the sub-component phases assuming phases to be either constant or varying slowly.
+Note that, in this article, we are not looking for vortex solutions.
+Thus, in Eq.\ref{eq:rev6}-\ref{eq:rev10} we have neglected spatial variation of the sub-component phases, assuming that the phases are either constant or varying slowly.

-For the stationary states, there is no temporal variation of the sub-component number density and the sub-component phases i.e., the l.h.s of the Eq.\ref{eq:rev6}-\ref{eq:rev9} can be equated to zero.
-From the number density variation equations (Eq.\ref{eq:rev6}-\ref{eq:rev7}), one can conclude that at least one of the sub-components should be empty to satisfy the equations.
-Otherwise, if all the sub-components are populated, then the relative phase can either be 0 or $\pi$.
-When all the sub-components are populated, the stationary state where $\theta_r=0$ is satisfied is also known as the phase-matched (PM) state whereas for $\theta_r=\pi$ one gets the anti-phase-matched (APM) state.
-The sub-component phase equations (Eq.\ref{eq:rev8}-\ref{eq:rev9}) for a particular stationary state can be solved to get the sub-component number densities.
-Before going into that, let us get these equations in a non-dimensional form.
+For the stationary states, there is no temporal variation of the sub-component number densities and the sub-component phases i.e., the left side of the Eq.\ref{eq:rev6}-\ref{eq:rev9} can be equated to zero.
+From Eq.\ref{eq:rev6}-\ref{eq:rev7}, one can conclude that at least one of the sub-components should be empty to satisfy the equations.
+Otherwise, the relative phase has to be either 0 or $\pi$ when all the sub-components are populated.
+Such a stationary state is also known as the phase-matched (PM) state for $\theta_r=0$ and the anti-phase-matched (APM) state for $\theta_r=\pi$.
+The sub-component phase equations (Eq.\ref{eq:rev8}-\ref{eq:rev9}) for a particular stationary state can be solved to get the sub-component number densities and therefore, the total energy.
+Before going into that, we will rewrite these equations in a non-dimensional form.

-The system considered is in quasi-one-dimensional harmonic confinement, i.e., the condensate is elongated along the x-axis.
-This means the trapping frequency along the x-direction is much less than the geometric mean of the trapping frequency along the other two directions i.e., $\omega_x<<\sqrt{\omega_{xy}}$, where $\omega_{yz}=\sqrt{\omega_y\omega_z}$.
-One can scale the number density and the interaction parameters as \cite{kanjilal_variational},
+We consider the system to be in quasi-one-dimensional harmonic confinement, i.e., the condensate is elongated along the x-axis.
+This means the trapping frequency along the x-direction is much less than the geometric mean of the trapping frequency along the other two directions i.e., $\omega_x<<\sqrt{\omega_{yz}}$, where $\omega_{yz}=\sqrt{\omega_y\omega_z}$.
+The number density and the interaction parameters are scaled as \cite{kanjilal_variational},

 where, $l_x^2=\hbar/(m\omega_x)$, $l_{yz}^2=\hbar/(m\omega_{yz})$, and $N$ is the total number of particles in the condensate.
-As a result, the parameters $\lambda^{1D}_0$, $\lambda^{1D}_1$, $\zeta$ and $u_m$ become all dimensionless.
+As a result, the parameters $\lambda_0$, $\lambda_1$, $\zeta$ and $u_m$ become all dimensionless.